Skip to content

 Some contracts, particularly in areas like government procurement or long-term service agreements, include a ‘termination for convenience’ clause.
 This clause allows one or both parties to terminate the contract for any reason, or no reason at all, without needing to prove a breach or default by the other party.
 It provides flexibility in dynamic business environments.

 However, termination for convenience is rarely without consequence.
 Typically, the party exercising this clause must provide a specified notice period (e.g., 30, 60, or 90 days).
-Furthermore, the terminating party is usually obligated to compensate the other party for work performed up to the termination date, as well as for reasonable costs associated with the termination itself, such as winding down operations or covering non-cancellable expenses.
+And, the terminating party is usually obligated to compensate the other party for work performed up to the termination date, as well as for reasonable costs associated with the termination itself, such as winding down operations or covering non-cancellable expenses.
 This compensation mechanism is designed to make the termination fair, even without a fault-based reason.

 Let’s say a large corporation, ‘GlobalCorp,’ had a five-year contract with a facilities management company.
 Three years into the contract, GlobalCorp decided to sell the building the services were for.
 The contract included a termination for convenience clause, allowing GlobalCorp to end the agreement with 60 days’ notice and payment of outstanding services and termination fees.
 GlobalCorp provided the notice and paid the agreed-upon fees, including compensation for the facilities company’s lost profits for the remaining two years, as stipulated in the clause.